-Labelled drink bottles are to be placed in the refrigerator.
+Labelled drink bottles are to be place within their respective learning environments.
 The Service will provide water if this is forgotten.
 More regular families may consider providing a bottle that can be kept at the Service.
 Water only is recommended.